iTerner/Automatic-Speech-Recognition/README.md

 In order to install all the packages in the `requirement.txt` file, simply use to command `pip install -r requirements.txt`.

+## Dataset
+The dataset can be found in the [link](https://drive.google.com/drive/folders/1SogBbv-odBmNC4vXP9tC1uEtY4BbQZsS?usp=sharing). *The TIDIGITS* dataset where a sequence of up to 7 digits is pronounced in each recording.

 ## Notes